Section 111 Road Transport Act 2013 (NSW)

 The Judge or Magistrate in court will end up imposing any one of the following types of penalties as a sentence for this offence:

 - Section 10 Dismissal

-- Conditional Release Order
+- Conditional Release Order with or without conviction

 - Community Correction Order